+\end{proof} Note that the requirement of~$\Pi$ being a product of full symmetric groups is, in practice, not very restrictive, because these groups arise very frequently~\cite{PfetschRehn2019}.

 Prop.~\ref{prop:separate-benders} allows to possibly accelerate the separation of~\eqref{eq:cutBendersLink}.
 A natural question is if the separation of symmetric Benders cuts can be avoided at all.
-If all~$z$-variables are binary and the symmetries have the structure as in Prop.~\ref{prop:separate-benders}, this question can be answered affirmatively.
-Extending ideas of~\cite{riise2016recursive}, we introduce for each group~$G \in \mathcal{G}$ variables~$\zeta^k_{G}\in \brackets{0, 1}$ and constraints that enforce~$\zeta^k_{G} = 1$ if and only if~$\sum_{j\in G} z_{j} \geq k$, see Appendix~\ref{app:omittedDetails} for details.
-Variables~$\zeta^1_{G}, \dots, \zeta^{|G|}_{G}$ can thus be considered a non-increasing reordering of~$\brackets{z_{j}: j \in G}$.
-By denoting the~$k$-th largest value in~$\{\alpha_j : j \in G\}$ by~$\alpha^k_{G}$, the most violated cut constructed in the proof of Prop.~\ref{prop:separate-benders} can be phrased in terms of the~$\zeta$-variables as
+If all~$x$-variables are binary and the symmetries have the structure as in Prop.~\ref{prop:separate-benders}, this question can be answered affirmatively.
+Extending ideas of~\cite{riise2016recursive}, we introduce for each group~$G \in \mathcal{G}$ variables~$\zeta^k_{G}\in \brackets{0, 1}$ and constraints that enforce~$\zeta^k_{G} = 1$ if and only if~$\sum_{j\in G} x_{j} \geq k$, enforced via the two following constraint sets: